 The question, then, is: why have humans perform such a sisyphean task?
 Or rather, in the era of modern technology, why are humans still tasked with carrying out a repetitive, defined logic workflow such as set point changes when we are much better suited to solve more complex and nuanced field problems?
 Wouldn’t E&P operations be better served following the manufacturing model by letting machines automate optimization set point changes?
 This would allow operators, techs, and engineers to do what they do best: solve problems, design solutions, and think strategically, while keeping wells dialed in at all times.

-This post (originally released as a white paper) outlines how machine learning combined with rod pump domain expertise delivers operators a step-change in operating leverage and optimization capabilities in the context of horizontal wells.
-If you are interested in reading more about vertical wells and legacy stripper well optimization, you can download our other white paper in this series here.
+This post (originally released as a whitepaper) outlines how machine learning combined with rod pump domain expertise delivers operators a step-change in operating leverage and optimization capabilities in the context of horizontal wells.
+If you are interested in reading more about vertical wells and legacy stripper well optimization.

 In the context of unconventional horizontal wells, conditions are dynamic.
 This makes it difficult for legacy control systems to keep wells properly optimized, and requires significant manual intervention to plug the gap.
 One operator we work with, a power user of XSPOC, estimates a deep-dive technical analysis of a well in XSPOC takes upwards of 30 minutes to complete using the below optimization workflow (left).